MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Format

-Seven or eight digits and one or two letters in the specified pattern
+seven or eight digits and one or two letters in the specified pattern

 ### Pattern

 Spanish Natural Persons with a Spain National Identity Card:

--  Eight digits
+- eight digits
-- One uppercase letter (case-sensitive)
+- one uppercase letter (case-sensitive)

 Non-resident Spaniards without a Spain National Identity Card

-- One uppercase letter "L" (case-sensitive)
+- one uppercase letter "L" (case-sensitive)
-- Seven digits
+- seven digits
-- One uppercase letter (case-sensitive)
+- one uppercase letter (case-sensitive)

 Resident Spaniards under the age of 14 years without a Spain National Identity Card :

-- One uppercase letter"K" (case-sensitive)
+- one uppercase letter"K" (case-sensitive)
--  Seven digits
+- seven digits
-- One uppercase letter (case-sensitive)
+- one uppercase letter (case-sensitive)

 Foreigners with a Foreigner's Identification Number

-- One uppercase letter that is "X", "Y", or "Z" (case-sensitive)
+- one uppercase letter that is "X", "Y", or "Z" (case-sensitive)
-- Seven digits
+- seven digits
-- One uppercase letter (case-sensitive)
+- one uppercase letter (case-sensitive)

 Foreigners without a Foreigner's Identification Number

-- One uppercase letter that is "M" (case-sensitive)
+- one uppercase letter that is "M" (case-sensitive)
-- Seven digits
+- seven digits
-- One uppercase letter (case-sensitive)
+- one uppercase letter (case-sensitive)

 ### Checksum